5 ways to make every day employee appreciation day

 Employee recognition is powerful, but to truly have an impact it needs to be meaningful to the employee.
 Company-wide gestures of appreciation are of course appropriate from time to time, but it’s those moments of individual recognition that really drive home a meaningful message of gratitude to employees.

-A big “well done” email sent to everyone in the business is great, but it doesn’t connect with employees on an individual level.
+Company-wide emails of recognition are valuable, but they don’t always connect with employees on an individual level.
 A personal message that explains exactly why an employee’s actions or behaviour is appreciated is special, valuable and really amplifies the significance.
 It’s recognition that resonates, and that’s what really makes an impact.

 5. Use technology